-- Students who successfully undertake studies in ANU Extension can receive an early offer of entry into an ANU bachelor degree program as part of the ANU Spirit of Excellence Entrance (ANUSEE) Scheme and receive credit towards the bachelor degree for the studies successfully completed, even possibly to the Bachelor of Philosophy (Honours), or PhB.
+- Students who successfully undertake studies in ANU Extension can receive an early conditional offer of entry into an ANU bachelor degree program as part of the ANU Extension Early Entry Scheme (ANUEES) and receive credit towards the bachelor degree for the studies successfully completed, even possibly to the Bachelor of Philosophy (Honours), or PhB.

 - Students who successfully complete the program will gain credit towards their studies at ANU in each of the subject areas completed.